hfp/libxstream/samples/stencil/README.md

 rounded up to the DPAS K block size.
 Total for 3 cross-terms with barrier: fits within 128 KB (Xe2/BMG).

-## Operator Cascade (Densification)
+## Operator Paths

-The standard kernel applies one wide-reach operator (radius-4, 9-point) per dimension.
-The cascade variants currently precompose K compact sub-steps into one haloed operator at initialization, then apply that operator with the same Ozaki-split BF16 x BF16 DPAS path as the sparse operator.
-This keeps the low-precision implementation path intact, but it does not yet reduce the runtime halo.
+The standard direct kernel applies one wide-reach operator (radius-4, 9-point) per dimension.
+The staged variants are independent compact runtime paths: they compile the same Ozaki-split BF16 x BF16 DPAS primitive with a smaller gather radius and rely on time evolution to build longer effective reach.

 Methods (selected via STENCIL_METHOD environment variable):

-    0 = sparse    K=1, r=4  standard high-order (default)
+  0 = direct      K=1, r=4  standard high-order (default)
-    1 = dense     K=4, r=1  pure cascade, tridiagonal, minimal halo
+  1 = staged-r1   K=4, r=1  compact tridiagonal runtime path
-    2 = hybrid    K=2, r=2  balanced (pentadiagonal, half halo)
+  2 = staged-r2   K=2, r=2  compact pentadiagonal runtime path
-    3 = best      coefficients dispersion-optimized (static)
+  3 = staged-fit  K=4, r=1  placeholder for dispersion-fitted stages

-The "best" mode uses the free degrees of freedom in the K-factor coefficient product to match or exceed the dispersion quality of the standard 8th-order stencil at target frequencies, while retaining the memory savings of the cascade.
+The "staged-fit" mode uses the free degrees of freedom in the K-factor coefficient product to match or exceed the dispersion quality of the standard 8th-order stencil at target frequencies, while retaining the memory savings of the cascade.
 Coefficients are precomputed once at initialization for the grid's frequency content.

-The staged implementation should keep each compact sub-step as a low-precision DPAS operation: gather a compact halo, split the operand into BF16 digits, apply the compact factor, re-split the intermediate into BF16 digits, and continue to the next sub-step in SLM/registers.
-That path is distinct from the current precomposed operator path and is the route for reducing halo traffic while preserving Ozaki-style accuracy recovery.
+The first staged path is implemented for the isotropic apply kernel in methods 1-3.
+TTI cross-terms still use the direct two-phase DPAS path.

 Environment variables controlling kernel specialization: